Twyning: Twyning Ferry

-Place of worship
+Places of worship

 The older part of the village, Churchend, contains the village church which is dedicated to St Mary Magdalene.

+Twyning Chapel is located in the main part of the village.

 Governance

 An electoral ward of the same name exists.
 This stretches south from Twyning almost to Tewkesbury.
 The total population of this ward taken at the 2011 census was 1,668.

 Surname

 It is thought that the Twining surname is descended from, or at least connected to, the name of the village.
 There are records of John Twynyng of Tewkesbury making a will in 1412, and a John Twynnyng of Cirencester being sued for a debt in 1483.
 A 15th century Abbot at Winchcombe Abbey, which is also in Gloucestershire, was called John Twining.

-The tea merchants, Twinings, are also thought to originate in Twyning.
-A branch of the family removed themselves to Painswick in the early Middle Ages and worked in the wool trade.
+The tea merchants, Twinings, are also thought to originate in Twyning.A branch of the family removed themselves to Painswick in the early Middle Ages and worked in the wool trade.
 In the 17th century Thomas Twining moved to London during a period of economic depression and began his tea business.